-B. Upon receipt of the grievance or complaint, DOH or HSD/MAD enters it into the complaint tracker and informs the contractor or provider of the grievance or complaint.
-DOH or HSD/MAD notifies the eligible recipient within one day of receipt of the grievance or complaint who will be responsible for resolution of the grievance or complaint.
+B. Upon receipt of the grievance or complaint, DOH enters it into the complaint tracker and informs the contractor or provider of the grievance or complaint.
+DOH notifies the eligible recipient within one working day of receipt of the grievance or complaint who will be responsible for resolution of the grievance or complaint.

-C. DOH or HSD/MAD gives the contractor or provider 14 calendar days to resolve the grievance or complaint.
-If the grievance or complaint contains an issue that may compromise the health or safety of the participant, DOH or HSD/MAD remains involved with the parties until the grievance or complaint is resolved
+C. DOH gives the contractor or provider 14 calendar days to resolve the grievance or complaint.
+If the grievance or complaint contains an issue that may compromise the health or safety of the eligible recipient, DOH remains involved with the parties until the grievance or complaint is resolved.

-D. The contractor or provider shall notify DOH or HSD/MAD of their progress toward resolution of the grievance or complaint.
-If the grievance or complaint has not been resolved in 14 calendar days, DOH or HSD/MAD becomes involved to ensure that an initial response is issued within 30 calendar days of receipt of the grievance or complaint.
+D. The contractor or provider shall notify DOH of its progress toward resolution of the grievance or complaint.
+If the grievance or complaint has not been resolved in 14 calendar days, DOH becomes involved to ensure that an initial response is issued within 30 calendar days of receipt of the grievance or complaint.
+[8.314.6.22 NMAC - Rp, 8.314.6.22 NMAC, 10-15-12; A, 6-28-13; A, 2-14-14]

-History of 8.314.6 NMAC:
+HISTORY OF 8.314.6 NMAC: